portsentry/portsentry/docs/portsentry.conf.md

 ## LICENSE

-Portsentry is licensed under the Common Public License v1.0
+Portsentry is licensed under the BSD-2-Clause license.